KRFOSS/kali-docs/installation/kali-linux-hard-disk-install/index.md

 ---
-title: Single Boot Kali
+title: Single Boot Kali Linux
 description:
 icon:
-date: 2020-03-24
 type: post
-weight: 10
+weight: 120
 author: ["gamb1t",]
-tags: ["",]
-keywords: ["",]
-og_description:
 ---

 Installing Kali Linux on your computer is an easy process.
 First, you'll need compatible computer hardware.
-Kali is supported on i386, amd64, and ARM (both armel and armhf) platforms.
+Kali Linux is supported on **i386**, **amd64**, and **ARM** (both armel and armhf) platforms.
 The hardware requirements are minimal as listed below, although better hardware will naturally provide better performance.

 The i386 images have a default [PAE](http://en.wikipedia.org/wiki/Physical_Address_Extension) kernel, so you can run them on systems with over 4GB of RAM.

-[Download the Kali Linux Installer image](/docs/introduction/download-official-kali-linux-images/) and either burn the ISO to DVD, or [prepare a USB stick with Kali Linux](/docs/usb/kali-linux-live-usb-install/) as the installation medium.
-If you do not have a DVD drive or USB port on your computer, check out the [Kali Linux Network Install](/docs/base-images/kali-linux-network-pxe-install/).
+Download the [Kali Linux Installer image](/docs/introduction/download-official-kali-linux-images/) and either burn the ISO to DVD, or [prepare a USB stick with Kali Linux](/docs/usb/kali-linux-live-usb-install/) as the installation medium.
+If you do not have a DVD drive or USB port on your computer, check out the [Kali Linux Network Install](/docs/installation/kali-linux-network-pxe-install/).

 #### Installation Prerequisites

-* A minimum of 20 GB disk space for the Kali Linux install.
-* RAM for i386 and amd64 architectures, minimum: 1GB, recommended: 2GB or more.
+The installation requirements for Kali Linux vary depending on what you would like to install.

+- On the low end, you can set up Kali as a basic Secure Shell (SSH) server with no desktop, using **as little as 128 MB of RAM (512 MB recommended)** and **2 GB of disk space**.
+- On the higher end, if you opt to install the default Xfce4 desktop and the `kali-linux-default` [metapackage](/docs/general-use/metapackages/), you should really aim for **at least 2048 MB of RAM** and **20 GB of disk space**.
-* CD-DVD Drive / USB boot support
+- CD-DVD Drive / USB boot support

 ### Preparing for the Installation

-1. [Download Kali Linux](/docs/introduction/download-official-kali-linux-images/) (We recommend the image marked (Installer)[*](../#which-image-to-choose) .
+1. [Download Kali Linux](/docs/introduction/download-official-kali-linux-images/) (We recommend the image marked (Installer)[*](/docs/introduction/what-image-to-download/#which-image-to-choose) .
 2. Burn The Kali Linux ISO to DVD or [Image Kali Linux Live to USB](/docs/usb/kali-linux-live-usb-install/).
 3. Ensure that your computer is set to boot from CD / USB in your BIOS.